 One downside to ActiveCampaign is the integrations — more so, the lack thereof.
 It doesn’t support any native integrations with third-party tools, which can limit usability and scope.
 ActiveCampaign offers a large marketplace of over 300 extensions and apps to combat this issue, but those come at an additional cost, which can offset ActiveCampaign’s affordability in comparison to name brand products.

-Another top name in the running for best email marketing platforms is HubSpot.
+Another top name in the running for best enterprise email marketing platforms is HubSpot.
 This powerful automated marketing system consolidates your marketing efforts to improve workflows and ROI.

 HubSpot’s marketing hub enterprise edition is ideal for large-scale organizations that need scalable inbound marketing functionality.
 It offers sophisticated analytics and revenue reporting on forms, landing pages, email marketing, SEO and more.
 HubSpot also comes with a CRM module that provides all the essential features users need to build deeper relationships with their clients.